swinc/fetch-ppubs-patents/README.md

 # fetch-ppubs-patents

+**NOTE: The USPTO has updated their API and this library is no longer functional.
+It may be a easy fix but I leave that to future authors.**

 `fetch-ppubs-patents` is a TypeScript/JavaScript library for pulling patents from the USPTO [Patent Public Search](https://ppubs.uspto.gov/pubwebapp/) API.

 It has only one dependency: [axios](https://axios-http.com/).